Guhila dynasty

 In the mid-12th century, the dynasty divided into two branches.
 The senior branch (whose rulers are called Rawal in the later medieval literature) ruled from Chitrakuta (modern Chittorgarh), and ended with Ratnasimha's defeat against the Delhi Sultanate at the 1303 Siege of Chittorgarh.
-The junior branch rose from the village of Sisodia with the title Rana and established the Sisodia Rajput dynasty.
+The junior branch rose from the village of Sisoda with the title Rana and established the Sisodia Rajput dynasty.